 - 9.6 Colony verification-The laboratory should verify 10 typical colonies (positive) and 10 atypical colonies (negative) per month or 1 typical colony and 1 atypical colony from 10% of all positive samples, whichever is greater.
-Verification procedures are provided in Section 12.0. - 9.7 Filter sterility check-Place at least one membrane filter on a TSA plate, and incubate for 24 ± 2 hours at 35° C $\pm 0.5^{\circ}$ C. Absence of growth indicates sterility of the filter.
-On an ongoing basis, the laboratory should perform a filter sterility check every day that samples are analyzed. - 9.8 Method blank-Filter a 50-mL volume of sterile PBS, place the filter on an mE plate, and incubate for 48 ± 3 hours at $41^{\circ}\text{C} \pm 0.5^{\circ}\text{C}$.
+Verification procedures are provided in Section 12. - 9.7 Filter sterility check-Place at least one membrane filter on a TSA plate, and incubate for 24 ± 2 hours at 35° C $\pm 0.5^{\circ}$ C. Absence of growth indicates sterility of the filter.
+On an ongoing basis, the laboratory should perform a filter sterility check every day that samples are analyzed. - 9.8 Method blank-Filter a 50-mL volume of sterile PBS or phosphate-buffered dilution water, place the filter on an mTEC agar plate and process according to Section 11.
 Absence of growth indicates freedom of contamination from the target organism.
-On an ongoing basis, the laboratory should perform a method blank every day that samples are analyzed. - 9.9 Filtration blank-Filter a 50-mL volume of sterile PBS before beginning sample filtrations.
+On an ongoing basis, the laboratory should perform a method blank every day that samples are analyzed. - 9.9 Filtration blank-Filter a 50-mL volume of sterile PBS or phosphate-buffered dilution water before beginning sample filtrations.
 Place the filter on a TSA plate, and incubate for 24 ± 2 hours at $35^{\circ}\text{C} \pm 0.5^{\circ}\text{C}$.
-Absence of growth indicates sterility of the PBS and filtration assembly. - 9.10 Media sterility check-The laboratory should test media sterility by incubating one unit (tube or plate) from each batch of medium (TSA, mE, EIA, and verification media) as appropriate and observing for growth.
+Absence of growth indicates sterility of the buffer and filtration assembly. - 9.10 Media sterility check-The laboratory should test media sterility by incubating one unit (tube or plate) from each batch of medium (TSA, mTEC, urea substrate, and verification media) as appropriate and observing for growth.
 Absence of growth indicates media sterility.
 On an ongoing basis, the laboratory should perform a media sterility check every day that samples are analyzed. - 9.11 Analyst colony counting variability-Laboratories with two or more analysts should compare each analyst's colony counts from one positive field sample per month.
 Colony counts should be within 10% between analysts.
 Laboratories with a single analyst should have that analyst perform duplicate colony counts of a single membrane filter each month.
 Duplicate colony counts should be within 5% for a single analyst.
 If no positive field samples are available, a OPR sample may be substituted for these determinations.